 The Nominating and Corporate Governance Committee is responsible for reviewing, on an annual basis, the appropriate mix of professional competencies, key attributes, skills and experiences required of board members to work together as a team to properly oversee our strategies and operations.
 The process followed by the Nominating and Corporate Governance Committee to evaluate any candidates whether identified or recommended by board members, management, members of the Nominating and Corporate Governance Committee, stockholders or other external sources, includes meeting from time to time to evaluate biographical information and background material relating to potential candidates to the Board and interviews of selected candidates by members of the Committee and the Board.
 All nominees must have, at a minimum, high personal and professional integrity, exceptional ability and judgment, and be effective in collectively serving the long-term interests of all stockholders, all as described above.
-Other qualifications that may be considered by the Committee are described in the Nominating and Corporate Governance Committee Charter.
+Other qualifications that may be considered by the Committee are described in the Nominating and Corporate Governance Committee Committee candidates by the Committee are described in the Nominating and Corporate Governance Committee Committee candidates of the Romination and background material relating to potential candidates of the Rominating and corporate for external sources.